 The HP Elite x3 allows you to stay in contact with the office while out and about, working remotely, says Peter Ellis, of Riverbank IT Management.

-Founded in 1997, Riverbank IT Management employs more than 30 people and supports more than 2,000 computer users in businesses across Oxfordshire, the Thames Valley and London.
+Founded in 1997, Riverbank IT Management employs more than 30 people and supports more than 2,000 computer users in businesses across Oxfordshire and the Thames Valley.

 Often liaising with affiliates overseas, we work with a range of professional organisations, including bioscience, marketing and consultancy.